Kurt Wallander: Henriksson series

 Two of these films were directed by BAFTA award-winning Swedish director Jonas Grimås, who outside Sweden is best known for his work on British television such as the 1990s crime drama Second Sight (Kingdom of the Blind) starring Clive Owen, police drama series Heartbeat, and Hamish Macbeth.

 Yellow Bird announced in March 2008 that 13 new Swedish language Wallander films were to be made with Krister Henriksson.
 Production started in 2008.
 These new films were to have a more political slant than the previous films starring Henriksson.
 The first production in the second series, "Hämnden", was given a cinematic launch in Sweden on 9 January 2009 before being released on DVD.
 The theme over the closing credits is "Quiet Night", sung by Anna Ternheim.
-The remaining were scheduled to be released on DVD during early 2010:
+The remaining were released on television: